rapasoft/kafka-workshop/readme.md

 2. To run the `dummy-tunnel` project with Kafka and other dependencies:
    1. Build it via `mvn clean package`
    2. Run it via `docker-compose up` (or with `-d` to run it in background)
-   3. To rebuild dummytunnelen on changes run `docker-compose --build dummytunnel`
+   3. To rebuild dummy-tunnel on changes run `docker-compose build dummytunnel`
 3. Open `project` project
     1. Work :)